arctelix/.dotsys/README.md

 1) First download and extract the dotsys repository to a location of your choosing (your home directory or .dotfiles directory are good choices).

-NOTE: The dotsys root directory must be named ".dotsys" witht he "."
+NOTE: The dotsys root directory must be named ".dotsys" witht the "."

 ## All platforms (except pre windows 10 w/Bash)